pawkw/jpawcl/README.md

 # jpawcl

 This is currently a very rudimentary expression parser.
-It asks the user to input an expression on the command line and then prints out an s-expression and an Intel compatible assembly language "compile".
+It asks the user to input an expression on the command line and then prints out an s-expression and a NASM/Yasm syntax compatible assembly language "compile".

 Anything the expression parser does not understand is left unparsed to be picked up by parent stages of the compiler (which don't exist yet).